AdHoc-Protocol/AdHoc-protocol/README.md

 1. Uploading your task
 2. Downloading generated results
 3. Deploying your project
-4. View your project structure as a diagram
+4. Visualizing your project structure as a diagram
-5. Upload `.proto` files to convert into AdHoc protocol description format
+5. Uploading `.proto` files to convert into AdHoc protocol description format
-6. Retain and update user `UUID`
+6. Retaining and updating your user `UUID`

 It accepts the following input: